Juice805/Minesweeper/README.md

 a bash version of Minesweeper

-This was an assignment for CS 140 (C++)
+An assignment for CS 140 (C++)

-I've added much more than was required, and I will add a feature list soon.
+ - Choosable board size
+ - Flag squares for suspected bombs.
+Unable to detonate Flagged squares.
+ - For other commands follow on screen instructions or type "help"